billdims/StatusLooping/README.md

 # StatusLooping
-Simple Status Looping for a Discord Bot.
+A Status which is in loop for a Discord Bot

 ## Language
 - Python

 ## Features
-- Status looping
+- Looped Status
+- Configurable Messages